NeoGXP/NeoGXP/README.md

 - Run ReSharper to clean up the code, and make it all proper and consistent.
 - Write and publish nice documentation
 - Turn this repo into a library & NuGet package
-- Create a new template project that uses NeoGXP as a library
+- Create a new GitHub Template Project that uses NeoGXP as a library
+- Create a template for the `dotnet new` tool
 - Write and publish a few small tutorial series
 - Switch from Legacy OpenGL to OpenGL 3.3
 - Switch from GLFW3 to SDL3